enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 ## Collections

-While `enyo.Object` wraps plain JavaScript objects to make them observable, `enyo.Collection` wraps arrays of JavaScript objects, and provides observation support for adding and removing objects to the array, as well as automatic "upgrading" of plain JavaScript objects to `enyo.Model`s.
+While `enyo.Object` wraps plain JavaScript objects to make them observable, [enyo.Collection](../../api.html#enyo.Collection) wraps arrays of JavaScript objects, providing observation support for the addition of objects to (and removal of objects from) the array, and automatically "upgrading" plain JavaScript objects to `enyo.Model` status.

-_Note: although collections have many features and API's in common with `enyo.Model` such as the ability to fetch and parse data from a back-end server, `enyo.Collection` is actually a sub-kind of `enyo.Component`, and may be instantiated declaratively in the `components` block of other components or controls, in addition to being instanced programmatically using the normal `new` keyword._
+Note: Although collections have many features and APIs in common with `enyo.Model`, such as the ability to fetch and parse data from a back-end server, `enyo.Collection` is actually a subkind of `enyo.Component`.
+As such, a collection may be instantiated either declaratively, in the `components` block of a component or control, or programmatically, using the standard keyword `new`.

 ### Creating and using collections

-A generic `enyo.Collection` can be instanced and passed initial model data by simply using the `new` keyword and optionally passing array containing the initial model data to the constructor:
+A generic `enyo.Collection` may be instanced and initialized by simply using the `new` keyword and passing the constructor an optional object containing the initial model data:

 ```
 var myCollection = new enyo.Collection([